rust-unofficial/too-many-lists/src/README.md

 # Learn Rust With Entirely Too Many Linked Lists

-Got any issues or want to check out all the final code at once?
+> Got any issues or want to check out all the final code at once?
-[Everything's on Github!][github]
+> [Everything's on Github!][github]

+> **NOTE**: The current edition of this book is written against Rust 2018,
+> which was first released with rustc 1.31 (Dec 8, 2018).
+If your rust toolchain
+> is new enough, the Cargo.toml file that `cargo new` creates should contain the
+> line `edition = "2018"` (or if you're reading this in the far future, perhaps
+> some even larger number!).
+Using an older toolchain is possible, but unlocks
+> a secret **hardmode**, where you get extra compiler errors that go completely
+> unmentioned in the text of this book.
+Wow, sounds like fun!

 I fairly frequently get asked how to implement a linked list in Rust.
 The answer honestly depends on what your requirements are, and it's obviously not